-Applicants must complete and submit an application for the MS in Supply Chain Management program through the Apply Yourself system.
+Applicants must complete and submit an online application for the MS in Supply Chain Management program.
 The system allows applicants to save their work and return to it at any time.
-Supporting materials and the application fee can also be submitted through the online application system.
+Supporting materials and the application fee are submitted through the online application system.

-- A guest profile and password are required to start the online application.
+- An account and password are required to start the online application.

 - Read the instructions below carefully before completing your application.